open-telemetry/opentelemetry-dotnet-instrumentation/docs/config.md

    If no service name is explicitly configured one will be generated for you.
 This can be helpful in some circumstances.

-     - If the application is hosted on IIS in .NET Framework this will look like Site\VirtualDirectoryPath ex: MySite\MyApp
+     - If the application is hosted on IIS in .NET Framework this will look like `Site\VirtualPath` ex: `MySite\MyApp`
      - If that is not the case it will use the name of the applications Assembly Name